Timescale Tips: How to Optimize Your PostgreSQL Ingest Rate

 3. Make sure you have enough resources on your Timescale side.

-Just as on your client side, you also need enough resources in your Timescale service to handle the writes.
-At least, we recommend having as many CPUs in the Timescale service as in your client.
+Just like on your client side, your Timescale service needs enough resources to handle the writes.
+We recommend having as many CPUs in the Timescale service as in your client.

 4. Is your data crossing the world?
 Try to put your client and server closer together.